Efficient client-side storage module for Angular:

 For now, Angular does not provide a client-side storage module, and almost every app needs some client-side storage.
 There are 2 native JavaScript APIs available:

-API is simple to use but synchronous, so if you use it too often,
+The localStorage API is simple to use but synchronous, so if you use it too often,

 your app will soon begin to freeze.

-API is asynchronous and efficient, but it's a mess to use:
+The indexedDB API is asynchronous and efficient, but it's a mess to use:

-Mozilla has done a very great job with the localForage
+Mozilla has done a very great job with the localForage library:

-a simple API based on native localStorage
+a simple API based on native localStorage,

-but internally stored via the asynchronous indexedDB
+but internally stored via the asynchronous indexedDB for performance.

 But it's built in ES5 old school way and then it's a mess to include into Angular.

-This module is based on the same idea as localForage
+This module is based on the same idea as localForage, but built in ES6+

-and additionally wrapped into RxJS Observable
+and additionally wrapped into RxJS Observables

 to be homogeneous with other Angular modules.